REAIABook/REAIABook/readme.md

   install.packages('lmtest')
   install.packages('plm')
   install.packages('scales')
+  install.packages('GGally')
 ```

-After you have installed the above libraries you can move on to the code for chapter 5.
+After you have installed the above libraries you can move on to the code for Chapter 5.

 Chapter 4
 ---------